Helm

 Direction, not coding.

 Your teen doesn't need to learn a programming language.
-They need to learn to describe what they want precisely enough that AI can build it.
+They need to learn to describe what they want precisely enough that "AI" can build it.

 This is the skill that matters now.
 The ability to take a vision, break it into clear instructions, evaluate what comes back, and refine it until it's right.